bazz1tv/github-tutorial/README.md

 Follow the advice printed from the status command (it varies).
 There may not be anything to update.
 You will probably be told to `git pull` if there are updates.

 #### Push to Remote
-`git push origin` pushes the local update to your fork's remote master branch (ie. on Github).
+`git push origin` pushes the local updates received to your fork's remote master branch (ie. on Github).
+In this case, you cannot just use `git push` since it will try to push to the "master repo" by default.
+This is due to our previous tweak of having our local master branch track upstream/master rather than origin/master.

 ## Creating a New Branch